 Some medical insurance providers cover the price of an adaptive bike if it falls within qualifications.

 Most states also require the child’s doctor to prescribe the need for a bike and deem it necessary before insurance will cover the cost.
-East state has different rules and regulations, however, so it’s important to understand what your own state’s laws entail.
+However, each state has different rules and regulations, so it’s important to understand what your own state’s laws entail.